 This attitude is profoundly charitable and genealogic.
 It makes way for a love that’s capable of reaching back.
 Recall Kierkegaard’s emphasis on preparing the ground for spiritual fruit to grow without ever reaping those fruits, without knowing any criteria for recognizing anything like “fruits,” and thus never assuming their existence.
 Everything is lost for the particular one, and he or she is singularized-universalized along the axis of the inexistent infinite.
 In this sense, prevailing opinion or social credit for your work matters very little; “legitmacy” itself is a concern of youth.
 The authenticity or integrity of the effort has to be rooted in the living truth of a nullified identity, consecrated totally to a “life to come,” to children.
 As Kant says, “Have patience awhile; slanders are not long-lived.
 Truth is the child of time; erelong she shall appear to vindicate thee.”
 Of course, the worst slanderers are the propagators of the doctrine.
 Only the silent inheritors can do a thought justice, doing so by diverging from it.
 Parenting requires quick feet.
 But the fact remains: truth is the child of time because the maturating have decided to attend to it now, and this leaves no room for trend-navigation and compromise.
 It requires quick feet and an honest heart, ready to erase everything for the sake of the child and/or growing up.
 “My glass shall not persuade me I am old.”
 This is a gift and a demand, all at once.

-To conclude, genealogical existence is, in a sense, the existence of the dead-in-life, or existence in light of inevitable death, public existence in light of the automatic expiration of all private existence.
+To conclude, genealogical existence is the existence of the dead-in-life, existence in light of inevitable death, public existence in light of the automatic expiration of all private existence.
 There is no short-term for the “parent.”
 Insofar as the terms are irrelevant, we could multiply examples and metaphors for this ad infinitum.
-The question, however, is simple: what good is my life if I’m the only one who’ll benefit from it?
-What good is the desire for happiness, experience, and truth, if it is sought only for my existence?
+The question, however, is simple: what good is my life if I’m the only one who can live it?
+What good is happiness, experience, and truth, if it is sought only for my existence?
 What good is anything if it doesn’t tear me clean free of the disturbances of youth?
 And what good is thinking if it can’t provoke a thought beyond me?
-What good is anything if it doesn’t glorify God?
+What good is anything if it doesn’t glorify your use?